 The energy of San Diego's Uptown area sparkles no better than in its kitchens.
-Marvel at the brunch delights of festive Mexican cuisine while doing shots of organic juices, or pull up a diner chair for some BBQ or organic chicken fingers while hearing how San Diego’s most notorious madam, Ida Bailey, opened her own fancy parlor house with clients that included the mayor and the chief of police.
+Marvel at the brunch delights of festive Mexican cuisine while doing shots of organic juices, or pull up a dinner chair for some BBQ or organic chicken fingers while hearing how San Diego’s most notorious madam, Ida Bailey, opened her own fancy parlor house with clients that included the mayor and the chief of police.
 From the plate to the pavement, there's never a dull moment on San Diego's fabulous "Hill."

 Some of the restaurant stops on our Hillcrest tour include:

 - Jimmy Carter's Mexican Cafe -Homestyle Mexican eats in the most colorful house around